TrashCasterMage/Mod-Vault/README.md

 ## Vault Research

 Vault Research is a mod that allows modpack makers to lock mods behind a progression system.
-Currently, that progression system is difficult for the modpack maker to change.
-There is a single next-level equation that dictates when a player "levels" up, granting them a research point which they can use to unlock mods.

 ## For Players